This video is called Antarctica Expedition and Wildlife 2.

 Towards the end of the second day at sea, the first iceberg of the trip heralds the arrival of your Antarctic cruise ship at the South Shetland Islands or the Antarctic Peninsula itself.
 If you are very lucky, the iceberg might be covered with thousands of penguins.

-Emperor penguins: here.
+Adelie penguins: here.

 Humans apparently aren’t the only animals with a feminist movement.
 Female elephant seals from the South African sub-Antarctic Marion Island colony are protesting the system of hierarchy in their world the only way they know how — by taking to the water: here.